2025 Camp Faculty

 Tom Edgar is an associate professor of mathematics at Pacific Lutheran University in Tacoma, Washington and is the editor for the MAA periodical Math Horizons.
 He received a Ph.D. from the University of Notre Dame after beginning his advanced studies at Colorado State University.
 His mathematical interests lie in the areas of algebraic combinatorics and the representations of Coxeter groups.
 More recently he has been interested in number theory as related to integer sequences and visualizing mathematics.
 He has worked closely with undergraduates on a number of summer research projects.
 He has taught at Epsilon from 2018 - 2021, and is enthusiastic about working with future mathematicians of all ages.

 Danielle Champney is an associate professor of mathematics at Cal Poly, San Luis Obispo.
 She received her Ph.D. from UC Berkeley in Undergraduate Mathematics Education, after completing undergraduate and masters degrees in Applied Mathematics and Statistics.
-Danielle's primary research interests are twofold: the study of how students connect their understanding of mathematics, physics, and engineering at all grades and ages; and the study of how students use visual images when problem solving and learning new topics in calculus.
-She is also active in cultivating middle-high school/undergraduate partnerships with Cal Poly and partner schools, with an emphasis on building mentorship opportunities between college and pre-collegiate students, and works with students and teachers of all ages to promote active learning in math classes from grades K through 16+.
+Danielle's primary research interests are twofold: the study of how students connect their understanding of mathematics, physics, and engineering at all grades and ages; and the study of how students use visual images when problem solving and learning new topics in mathematics.
+She is also active in cultivating K12 partnerships with Cal Poly, with an emphasis on building mentorship opportunities between college and pre-collegiate students, and works with students and teachers of all ages to promote active learning in math classes from grades K through 16+.

 Adam Groce is a professor of Computer Science at Reed College.
 He is a cryptographer, with a particular research focus on methods for analyzing sensitive data while protecting privacy.
 He is interested in all areas of theoretical computer science, as well as fairness in machine learning and public policy questions related to technology.
 He got his PhD in computer science from the University of Maryland and bachelors degrees in mathematics and political science from MIT.

-Cheng Jin obtained his undergraduate degree at Northwestern University and has a master’s in mathematics from the University of Illinois Urbana-Champaign.
-He has been involved with Epsilon Camp since 2017 as a counselor, lead counselor, and assistant faculty, and he looks forward to returning to this wonderful community of math enthusiasts!
+Cheng Jin obtained his undergraduate degree in mathematics, economics, and secondary education at Northwestern University, and he has a master's in mathematics from the University of Illinois Urbana-Champaign.
+This will be his sixth year at Epsilon Camp after previously serving as a counselor for two years and faculty for three, and he looks forward to returning to this wonderful community of math enthusiasts!
 Currently a high school math teacher, Cheng has a passion for teaching, mentoring, and inspiring future mathematicians.
-In his free time, Cheng enjoys playing chess, pool, basketball, and traveling!
+In his free time, Cheng enjoys playing basketball, eating exotic foods, and traveling!

 Visiting Speakers